Frespañol

-Such code-switching may be used or has been used in places where both languages meet, for example in Equatorial Guinea, among Haitians in the Dominican Republic, by first-generation Spaniards in France, or Latin American community in Montreal, Canada.
+Such code-switching may be used or has been used in places where both languages meet, for example in Equatorial Guinea, among Haitians in the Dominican Republic and Costa Rica, by first-generation Spaniards in France, or Latin American community in Montreal, Canada.
 This code-switching has historical and current presence in North, Central and South America.

-Historically, the Isleños in Louisiana were also exposed to and accustomed to living with both languages, as were numerous French emigrant communities across Latin America (e.g. French Argentines), whose descendants have overwhelmingly adopted Spanish.
+Historically, the Isleños in Louisiana were also exposed to and accustomed to living with both languages, as were numerous French emigrant communities across Latin America (e.g. French Argentines and French Costa Ricans), whose descendants have overwhelmingly adopted Spanish.

 During World War II many French immigrant communities flourished in the Americas, maintaining frañol a historically and currently observable example of code-switching in English, Spanish, and French-speaking countries.

 Uses and calques

 Frespañol forms part of a structure of sociolinguistics, it is a social and cultural code born from the contact of French and Spanish speakers.
 In its early days, the Frespañol was used in individual form meaning there was no set form to follow, everyone used their own variant of it.
 Now, it is more commonly used amongst the first generation of immigrants who use it more so when speaking Spanish.
 Calques are introduced by bilinguals, switching from one language to another, words are borrowed.
-For example, in this phrase in French "Je m'assome à la fenêtre” we see the spanish word "asomarse" adapting to the sentence.
+For example, in this phrase in French "Je m'assome à la fenêtre” we see the Spanish word "asomarse" adapting to the sentence.
 These code changes are adapted to the context of the speaker.
 Some ways that the two languages are implemented together is sometimes minute.
 Looking through the chart, The word for cake in Fragnol, gató, is predominately French based such as other words listed.
 But, the thing that makes it more in tune with Spanish is the uses of the accents and the stress when pronouncing the word.
 Some other words, such as dèpanor, are also more alike to the French word for store, but the ending or pronunciation of the words can go through a morphological change and have more Spanish tones and pronunciations, or vice versa.